FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 Now that we know how to create Routes.
 Use the Angular CLI to generate all the Route/Component pairs for the views in our application.
 The CLI should add all the necessary files and configuration for you!

-**If you decide to start writing CSS** make sure you look over the project requirements before starting!
+**Start writing CSS**.
+Make sure to look over the project requirements before starting!

 ---